-There is a lot of uncertainty surrounding the coronavirus pandemic, with financial markets shaking under the pressure and growing concerns amongst economists that a global recession could be imminent.
-How have online businesses and the marketing community been affected by the Covid-19 outbreak?
+There is a lot of uncertainty surrounding the coronavirus pandemic, with financial markets shaking under pressure and growing concerns amongst economists that a global recession could be imminent.
+How have online businesses and the marketing community been affected by the coronavirus outbreak?

 According to a Company Announcement by Google, ‘People continue to come to Google to search for vaccine information, travel advisories and prevention tips (for example, since the first week of February, search interest in coronavirus increased by +260% globally).
 Our SOS Alert in Search connects people with the latest news plus safety tips and links to more authoritative information from the World Health Organization (WHO).’
 As well as an increase in searches, there has been a similar rise in traffic for goods and related content concerning the new coronavirus outbreak.

 How have the world’s largest search engine and social media network reacted to the coronavirus crisis?

 Google and Facebook have both ramped up efforts to block and remove content and advertising that tries to take advantage of the situation as many users are worried about the fast spread of the disease.

 What does this mean for online marketing campaigns?
 Just make sure that you are not creating content that would appear to be exploiting the situation; ads and articles that allege to deal with the coronavirus are a no go.